calebtrepowski/to-do-app/README.md

 # to-do-app

-To-do Full Stack SPA challenge as part of a job interview.
+To-do Full Stack app challenge as part of a job interview.
+The frontend is a SPA and the backed is a REST API.

 See the [live demo](https://trepowski-todo.netlify.app/)